OxWearables/ukb_download_and_prep_template/prep_participant_data/README.md

-# Tool for filtering and parsing field IDs and categorical codes of UKB files
+# Prepare participant data

-This folder contains tools to help prepare downloaded participant data.
+This folder contains tools to help prepare downloaded participant data, including filtering and parsing field IDs and categorical codes of UKB files.

 *Requires:* `pandas`, `nltk` &mdash; these are included in Anaconda.